 - When your partner is doing something that annoys you, instead of snapping at them, go over and lovingly stroke their face or kiss them and ask for them to stop.

 The accumulative effect of these slight shifts in your behavior is like when I turned my head slightly in my dive.
 They amount to 80% of the results.

-Unfortunately, we think that things should be complex to work.
+Unfortunately, we often think that things are complex; otherwise, we would do them, right?
 We imagine that there must be something gravely wrong with the compatibility in our relationship—instead of just being kinder.
-And in our culture we tend to minimize small actions.
+And in our culture, we tend to minimize small actions.
 We somehow think we need a 10-day romantic vacation in Hawaii to renew our love—instead, seek to create that feeling in everyday life.